|Nutritional Guidelines (per serving)|

 Rolls are one of the best, most versatile types of bread to bake.
 You can serve them with dinner, use leftovers for sandwiches, and even slice them in half and toast them with butter, cheese, and garlic for toasted garlic bread.
 You can also bake these rolls into different shapes, making them fun for holidays.

 When baked in large batches, these bread rolls can be cooled completely and frozen for up to 3 months.
 You can thaw them when needed.
 They taste exactly like white bread in roll shapes.
-Recipe makes about 15 rolls, depending on how large or small you make the rolls.
+The recipe makes about 15 rolls, depending on how large or small you make the rolls.

 - 2 cups water (boiling)